The Memories of Childhood summary comprises two autobiographical excerpts of Memories of Childhood written by ZitKala Sa and Bama.

 Bama describes her day while returning from school.
 The distance from school to the home could be traversed in ten minutes.
-However, she took half an hour to reach home.
-She loitered to watch unending attractions like a temple, puppet show, monkeys, snake’s charmer showing snakes, stunt performance, Pongal celebration, and various snacks and savory stalls.
+However, it took half an hour to reach home.
+She loitered to watch unending attractions like a temple, puppet show, monkeys, snake’s charmer showing snakes, stunt performance, Pongal celebration, and various snacks and savoury stalls.
 Some of the others were always going on, which attracted her attention.
 If nothing was available these sites were available, she stopped to watch the chopping of onion and coffee clubs, almonds falling by wind, vegetables and fruits stall.
 On one fine day, she saw a threshing floor installed near a street.
 The landlord sat to watch the executions.
 An elder person who was carrying a small packet came to a street.
 He was holding a packet by string without touching it.
 He bowed and extended the packet to the landlord.
 Bama was surprised and amused to see all this event; however, she went home and narrated the story to her elder brother, Annan.

 Annan explained to Bama that it is not funny how the older man held the packets.
 Annan explained that the man was from a low caste.
-He could not touch food as the landlord believed that they were from high caste and would get polluted if they touched him.
+He could not touch food as the landlord believed that they were from a high caste and would get polluted if they touched him.
 As soon as Bama understood the event, she felt disgusted and sad.
 She wondered why poor people showered respect before such cruel people, and the rich forget that others are human beings.

 About Memories of Childhood